 A gift tax return is due on April 15 of the year following the year in which the gift was made when it's required.
 Consult with a tax professional to find out if you must file if you and your spouse have given any sizable gifts to the same beneficiary during the tax year.

 The Educational Exclusion

 Payments made directly to a qualifying domestic or foreign learning institution for the education of an individual qualify for the educational exclusion under Section 170(b)(1)(A)(ii) of the IRC.

-You can pay your grandchild's college tuition in the amount of $20,000 and also give your grandchild an additional $15,000 in the same year without incurring any federal gift tax.
+You can pay your child's or grandchild's college tuition in the amount of $20,000 and also give him or her an additional $15,000 in the same year without incurring any federal gift tax.
 A few rules apply: